molecule/molecule.github.io/_post/conference-submission-notes.md

         subTitle: Investment vs Catalyst; A Design Ethnography of Documentation in Creative Practices
         notes: We LOVED this project and I think our love blinded us to the faults in our draft.
 Looking over the draft now, it's clear we didn't know what story we wanted to tell, and just dumped a bunch of semi-organized user quotes on the readers.
 Rejected!
         icon: /src/img/icon-noun_X_1890803.png
-        finalResult: Started life in 2019 (this submission), then heavily reworked for CHI'20 (submission 13).
+        finalResult: Started life in 2019 (submission 10), then heavily reworked for CHI'20 (submission 13).
 Split into two papers with a different focus (submission 15 and 16), which went through revisions rounds at CSCW'21 where one was accepted (submission 21) and the other rejected (submission 23).
 CnC'22 will probably be the last attempt (submission 28).
+FINALLY accepted!!
+5th time's the charm.
     -
         submissionNum: 9
         conference: ISWC'19